AlexisBRENON/deezer_record/README.md

 ```
 You can use `-h` to see the different options.

 If you didn't pass any argument, you will be prompted to click on the player window.
-This is to grab the window ID used with `xprop` to get the window title.
+This is to grab the window ID used with `xwininfo` to get the window title.

 Then, you have to launch the player (if it's not already playing), and then press `Enter` in the terminal window.
 Don't worry, the whole first song will be recorded but at the end (that's why you have to check the _loop_ switch).